-Chandlee and Sons Construction Company signed a contract on May 29, 2018 with AIX Tin Tin, L.L.C. for the construction of the AIX (pronounced ‘ex’) Restaurant and Tin Tin wine bar in the Stockyards development located in Atlanta’s westside Midtown.
+Chandlee Construction Company signed a contract on May 29, 2018 with AIX Tin Tin, L.L.C. for the construction of the AIX (pronounced ‘ex’) Restaurant and Tin Tin wine bar in the Stockyards development located in Atlanta’s westside Midtown.

 Laurie and Marc Skalla are partners in the Saltyard’s AIX TinTin and Chef Nick Leahy, also of the Saltyard, is responsible for opening this dual ‘provencal’ concept.
 Mark is a Managing Partner at Blackshear Capital Management – a real estate investment, manufacturing and hospitality firm.

-On June 3, 2018, Seth Chandlee, CEO Chandlee Holdings and Founding Partner of Chandlee and Sons Construction Company, commented, “Construction has begun on AIX – an architectural marvel that has funding to match.
+On June 3, 2018, Seth Chandlee, CEO Chandlee Holdings and Founding Partner of Chandlee Construction Company, commented, “Construction has begun on AIX – an architectural marvel that has funding to match.
 Negotiations wrapped up this week and permits are ready!
 More to come on what will surely be an award-winning restaurant and winery.”

 Work began with the ordering of materials in early June.
 The crew began cutting the existing concrete for the underground utilities along with performing exterior work.
 “The AIX Tin Tin Restaurant is moving along.
 Underground utilities are going in as I post at this most anticipated new restaurant,” commented Seth on June 18.